ziomzziom/all_databaseFastExport/README.md

 <li><p>Finally, a message is displayed indicating the completion of the process of exporting all databases.</p></li>
 <ul>

-<h2>The code assumes default values for the username and password, but it's important to provide the correct credentials manually before running the script to ensure successful execution.</h2>
+<h2>The code assumes default values for the username and password, please provide the MySQL login credentials manually before running the script to ensure successful execution.</h2>

   <table>
   <tr>